EMDK/xamarin-docs/edge/source/guide/component/install.md

 ## Installing the Xamarin Component
 After adding the [Visual Studio Extension](../guide/vs/setup) or [Xamarin Studio Add-in](../guide/xs/setup), you must install the EMDK for Xamarin component so it can be accessible from your projects.

 > Note: This needs to only be performed once for the IDE.
-After the component is installed to the IDE, you must follow the steps below for each project to enable the component.
+After the component is installed to the IDE, you must follow the steps below, in the `Enabling for Android Projects` section, for each project to enable the component.

 1. Select `EMDK\Add Xamarin Component` from the menu.